ArronBeale/CI_PP5_tee_time/README.md

 ### My Teetimes
-- Allows the user to see their bookings
+- Allows the user to see their bookings.
+- User stories covered: 40

 <details><summary>See feature image</summary>